Scholarships, Fellowships, Prizes and Awards

 - Beinecke Brothers Memorial Scholarship - Deadline: mid-December

 The Beinecke Brothers Memorial Scholarship Program seeks to encourage and enable highly motivated students to pursue opportunities available to them and to be courageous in the selection of a graduate course of study.
 Each scholar receives $4,000 immediately prior to entering graduate school and an additional $30,000 while attending graduate school.
 There are no geographic restrictions on the use of the scholarship, and recipients are allowed to supplement the award with other scholarships, assistantships and research grants.
 Scholars are encouraged to begin graduate study as soon as possible following graduation from college, and must utilize all of the funding within five years of completion of undergraduate studies.
 Eligibility for the award is limited to students planning to attend graduate school in the arts, humanities and social sciences.
-For more information, contact Noel Garrett, Dean for the Class of 2015 (x2774).
+For more information, contact Jennifer Wood, Dean for the Class of 2015 (x2774).
 Application deadline: Mid-December.

 - James Madison Fellowship - Deadline: March 1